 Computing the Deduction Using the Actual Expenses Method

-- Step 2: $14,200 total actual operating expenses
+- Step 2: Sum total actual operating expenses of $14,200 ($12,200 + $2,000).

-- Step 4: No indirect expenses
+- Step 4: Add indirect expenses to the business portion of operating expenses.

-How To Switch Between Vehicle Deduction Methods
+How to Switch Between Vehicle Deduction Methods

 Converting From Standard Mileage to Actual Expenses